Duration |

 Status

 Boop vs Boop is currently in development with a script by T. Gordon Stanley, an award-winning screenwriter.
 A strong team is being assembled, including key crew interviews with Phyllis Bancroft (possible director), Victoria Theodore (composer), and Merv Warren (composer).
-Some filming will take place in Europe to leverage tax incentive programs.
+Filming will take place in Quebec and Europe to leverage tax incentive programs.

 Key Team